 - In an emergency, call triple zero (000)

-- Your doctor – if you, or someone you know, may be suffering from a heat-related illness
+- Your – if you, or someone you know, may be suffering from a heat-related health problems

-- Department of Health & Human Services – survive the heat information in community languages.
+- – extreme heat information in community languages.